imohitmayank/a_lazy_data_science_guide/docs/natural_language_processing/named_entity_recognition.md

 | I was playing Call of Duty   | {'entities': [[14, 26, 'Game']]}                   |
 | I did not like COD1 and COD2 | {'entities': [[15, 19, 'Game'], [24, 28, 'Game']]} |

 - As obvious, `text` contains the base text and `label` contains all the entities that ideally should be extracted from text.
 This is our golden dataset.
 Here, inside `label` we have a dict with `entities` key and the value is list of different entities.
 Each entity has `[start_index, end_index, entity_type]` data.
 Note, we follow the Python indexing i.e. the indexing starts with 0, `start_index` is the index of start character and `end_index` is the index of `end character + 1`.
-In the first example, `"I was playing Call of Duty"[14:26]` will return `"Call of Duty"` which is a very famous video game :smile:
+In the first example, `"I was playing Call of Duty"[14:26]` will return `"Call of Duty"` which is a very famous video game 🎮
 - Now we will convert the CSV file into Spacy format.
-It is the recommended format by the package.
+It is the recommended format supported by the package.
 To do this, run the following code,

 ``` python linenums="1"
 # import